 Schools with multiple locations may compete as separate studios as long as there is NO mixing of dancers from each location.

 Excessive scenery, special lighting and use of live animals is prohibited.

 All numbers must appear according to their scheduled sequence unless a Dance Awards Stage Manager grants permission otherwise.
-Numbers failing to perform within ten routines of their scheduled time will be disqualified.
+Numbers failing to perform within ten routines of their scheduled time may be disqualified.

 Competing dancers should be ready 30 minutes prior to their scheduled competition time.
 If the competition is running ahead of schedule, you will be expected to perform.

 Timely postmarks do not guarantee acceptance of entries.
-Entries are taken on a first-come first-serve basis.
+Entries are taken on a first-come, first-served basis.
 Competition is limited to time available.